WiserAdvisor – Blog

 Does your estate plan involve wisely-chosen fiduciaries?

-A fiduciary is an individual who holds the responsibility of managing and taking care of the financial assets of another person.
+A fiduciary advisor is an individual who holds the responsibility of managing and taking care of the financial assets of another person.
 It is important to be careful while selecting a person fit enough to carry out such an impertinent task.
 In some ways, choosing the person who distributes your assets wisely is more important than choosing who inherits the assets.
 If your heir revolts against your will, the matter would go to court.
 Consequently, all your hard-earned money can be wasted over lawyer fees.

 Choosing a fiduciary requires attention.
 You may select one or more people to handle different parts of your estate plan or even nominate institutions.
 When you chose a fiduciary, you get more time and clarity to pay attention to other things in your plan, for example, disability provisions for a loved one or special provisions for a minor, etc.